-Simply join the Take'Em Insider below and qualify to win your choice of a Timber Deuce or Nitro Hen!
+This weeks (9-28-14) call winner is Al Barsky of North Dakota, congratulations.
+Simply join the Take'Em Insider and qualify to win your choice of a Timber Deuce or Nitro Hen!
 Winner will be determined every Monday evening using random.org and contacted via email along with being announced here.
 Only rule is that calls will be shipped to an address within the United States only.
-This weeks (8-18-14) call winner is Kenneth Mitchell, congratulations.

 Timber Calls produce the softest and most realistic sound along with being to very easy to control when finessing ducks into the decoys.
 By no means just for the timber, but an excellent choice to use in any of the following situations; tight closed in areas, calm days on any size of water, call shy or heavily hunted mallards, hunting over ice, and whenever you need to sound as realistic and natural as possible.
 This style would be my personal favorite and the most often used.